-Glenlaurel Scottish Inn and Cottages celebrates fine dining: Scottish bagpipes announce candlelight meals in the manor set on the estate’s 140 acres.
+Retreat at the end of the day to Glenlaurel Scottish Inn and Cottages, where Scottish bagpipes announce candlelight meals in the manor set on the estate's 140 acres.

-Well-appointed vacation homes are perfect for large family gatherings (most sleep 12 or more) at Buffalo Lodging Company; some include heated pools, hot tubs and grills on the patio.
+If you're traveling with the family, check out well-appointed vacation homes (most sleep 12 or more) at Buffalo Cabins & Lodges; some include heated pools, hot tubs and grills on the patio.

 Travelers strap on zipline harnesses then zoom over a cave and rock cliffs; sky bridges provide treetop views at Hocking Hills Canopy Tours.

 Starters of a basket of mini corn bread muffins and whipped honey butter transition to lunches of tasty smoked meats at roadhouse-style Millstone BBQ.

 Spend the afternoon with naturalist who leads hikes through Hocking Hills Adventure Trek.

 Live music accompanies beautifully plated, seasonal dinners created by culinary students at Rhapsody in Nelsonville, 26 miles east of Hocking Hills.